What is AHHA?

 AHHA's prestigious Board of Advisors reflects world-renown physicians and integrative health practitioners, as well as other facets of healthcare:

-Reichenberg-Ullman, N., DHANP, Bernard S. Siegel, MD, and Scott Tips,
+Reichenberg-Ullman, N., DHANP, Bernard S. Siegel, MD, Scott Tips, Esq, John Weeks, and Len Wisneski, MD.

 With nothing to "sell," AHHA has the unique opportunity to serve as a